amicoleo/notes/_drafts/2018-09-27-FramesAndContent.markdown

 And between this early signals and

-If we look at
-digital tools are increasingly personalized to our preferences by AI algorithms that learn from our behaviours.
+If we look at digital tools are increasingly personalised to our preferences by AI algorithms that learn from our behaviours.

 Facebook filter bubble,

 There's an attitude for communication companies.
 We're actually going in that direction already.

-##

 ## Going there is not great (problem)